eLoyyyyy/caloocan2025/README.md

 # Apply as Contributor

-Contributors to this quick count system will be subject to background checks by the **MAINTAINERS** and the **CLIENT** before becoming approved.
+Contributors to this quick count system will be subject to background checks by the **MAINTAINERS** and the **CLIENT** before being approved.

 Anyone is free to make a fork of this repository for their own academic, research, non-partisan, or partisan use unless specified otherwise by the **CLIENT**.